DLR-AMR/t8code_JOSS/paper.md

 Finite-Volume and Discontinuous Galerkin methods.
 In the future, we plan to support node-to-node connectivity and hanging nodes resolution to further increase the range of applications, such as Finite Element methods.
-More information on `t8code`s feature set and on how to include it in an application can be found in [@holke2023t8code].
+More information on `t8code`'s feature set and on how to include it in an application can be found in [@holke2023t8code].

+# Exemplary application

-See \autoref{fig:visploremesh} for an examplary adapted mesh managed by `t8code` using two different element types: quads and triangles.
+\autoref{fig:visploremesh} depicts an examplary adapted mesh managed by `t8code` using two different element types: quads and triangles.
 Shown is the temperature profile of a convection simulation of a model planet's mantle (source: Institute of Planetary Research, DLR).
 The original, uniform mesh